issacdowling/Single-GPU-Passthrough-VM/README.md

 sudo ausearch -c 'qemu-system-x86' --raw | audit2allow -M my-qemusystemx86
 sudo semodule -i my-qemusystemx86.pp
 ```
 which will tell SElinux to allow whatever it's blocking.
+Beware, obviously this could cause other security issues, but it works fine for me...
 * When you see a menu which says press any key to boot from CD, press any key.
 If you miss the time window, close the VM, right click it and force off, then try again.

 **Keep in mind, during first install, graphics and framerate will be pretty bad**